hagemon/pvw/README.md

 source pvw activate ENV_NAME
 ```

-or simply use a shorter command
+or for short:

 ```
 source pvw ENV_NAME
 ```

-if your environment name is not conflict with our keywords.
+**Note**: Shorter command only works on non-keywords venv names.

-To deactivate current venv, just type `deactivate` inside environment.
+To deactivate, use `deactivate` inside environment.
 E.g. in Windows

 ```
 (ENV_NAME) PS D:\Users> deactivate
+PS D:\Users>
 ```

-Use `python`, `pip` or any other commands inside environment as usual as in `venv`.

 #### Remove venv

 ```
-pvw rm env_name
+pvw rm ENV_NAME
 ```

-You may be asked to confirm the venv to be removed.
+Removal needs to be confirmed.

 #### Move or rename venv

-Move `env1` to a venv `env2`, the original venv would disappear.
+Move (or rename) `env1` to a venv `env2`,

 ```
 pvw mv env1 env2
 ```

-You may be asked to confirm the venv to be moved.
+Movement needs to be confirmed.

+**Note**: the original venv would disappear.

 #### Copy venv